MohammedShetaya/AR_Video_Streaming/README.md

 2. the console will show a link to the local web application

 #### Using the Application:
-There are two modes, the first one is receiving a video steam from unity and showing this stream on the browser.
-To us this mode:
+There are two modes, the first one is receiving a video steam from unity and showing this stream on the browser:
 1. Open the application on mobile and allow access to the camera.
 2. Then go back to the local web app on the browser and click receiver sample.
 3. Click on play video button, then the stream should be started.